MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-permissionset-object.md

 [!INCLUDE [2022_releasewave2](../includes/2022_releasewave2.md)]

 When adding new AL objects, it's easy to forget to update the permissions.
 With the `al.generatePermissionSetForExtensionObjects` command, you can generate or update a permission file for the active project in Visual Studio Code.
 Choose to create a new permission file or select an existing file to make updates to.
-For more information, see [AL Language cxtension configuration](devenv-al-extension-configuration.md).
+For more information, see [AL Language extension configuration](devenv-al-extension-configuration.md).

 ## Permission set example